Bargain Travel Europe Guide Budget Travel logo image

 Norman Castle of Lords of Gower

-Oystermouth Castle in Mumbles photoThe first phase of the restoration features the new visitors center with interpretation panels to bring the castles past to life, restored castle wall and inner ward, and most especially the visitors view from a 30 ft high glass enclosed bridge of the Alina’s Chapel, reputedly the finest medieval castle chapel of its time in south Wales built for Aline de Braose, daughter of the last lord de Braose on her marriage to John de Mowbray, which hasn’t been seen by the public for a hundred and fifty years.
-The further restoration work of later phases will be on view for castle visitors as well.
-Apparently, a few ghosts have been disturbed by all the construction work as paranormal events during the restoration have been mentioned.
+Oystermouth Castle in Mumbles photoThe first phase of the restoration features the visitors center with interpretation panels to bring the castles past to life, restored castle wall and inner ward, and most especially the visitors view from a 30 ft high glass enclosed bridge of the Alina’s Chapel, reputedly the finest medieval castle chapel of its time in south Wales built for Aline de Braose, daughter of the last lord de Braose on her marriage to John de Mowbray, which hasn’t been seen by the public for a hundred and fifty years.

 Compare hotel and travel deals in Mumbles on TripAdvisor